 Inge is about to have a book published on her voice research and practices (“Brug Stemmen”, published at Varius) A pivotal point in her work is the human voice as a psycho-physical means of expression.
 Voice is a sensitive and accurate physical conveyor of psychological images, symbols, thoughts and emotions.
 The optimum use of mind, body and voice acts in a fundamental way to unfold both common humanity and individual personality through a powerful, direct and conscious presence.
 Therefore an essential and existential subject matter is the exploration of voice, body and movement in strong delivery of speech and human sound.

-Teaches from a broad understanding of Method Acting with Stanislavski’s founding principles as the starting point.
+She teaches from a broad understanding of Method Acting with Stanislavski’s founding principles as the starting point.
 Particularly inspired by Uta Hagen, Lee Strasberg and Mike Leigh.
 Trained as an actor at and is the co-founder of Teater FÅR 302 (1987) Since then, Louise has taught and directed at folk high schools of different kinds, music schools and more.
 Taught at FILM+Teaterskolen 1998 – 2013 Principal at FILM+Teaterskolen 2011 – 2013

 Lotus holds a BA in Psycho-Motorics.
 She’s specialized in Rudolf Laban – technique, with acting students and people with trauma as the target groups.